JoserraLP/SmartTLC/sumo-utils/README.md

 ```

 ## Usage
-The execution itself of the library utils is performed by executing the next command, in the "sumo_generators' folder:
+The execution itself of the library utils is performed by executing the next command, in the "sumo_generators" folder:

 ```sh
 python config_generator.py <parameters>